openeggbert/mind-net/README.md

 );

 Role descriptions:
-admin - can do anything, during first application launch note-box creates a user: role=admin username=admin password=admin, if user_can_self_register==false then only admin can create new users, the note-box application during first launch asks admin user to create a second user (password set to empty - not required) (enforcement that there won't be just admin user), then application changes current user to the second user editor - can make edits reviewer - has permissions of both editor and moderator moderator - can only approve proposals from readers or other moderators, but cannot edit content directly
+admin - can do anything, during first application launch mini-wiki creates a user: role=admin username=admin password=admin, if user_can_self_register==false then only admin can create new users, the mini-wiki application during first launch asks admin user to create a second user (password set to empty - not required) (enforcement that there won't be just admin user), then application changes current user to the second user editor - can make edits reviewer - has permissions of both editor and moderator moderator - can only approve proposals from readers or other moderators, but cannot edit content directly